JNRowe/jnrowe.github.io/articles/tips/Custom_locations_in_the_GTK_filechooser.rst

 in the right hand vim_ window of the screenshot from that earlier post.
 It was actually open in that screenshot because I was changing my GTK+ theme, and not being a gnome_ user the simplest way to change it is via my ``~/.gtkrc-2.0``.
-And, if you're using KDE_ and wish to the settings for GTK+ applications you should edit ``~/.gtkrc-2.0-kde``.
+And, if you’re using KDE_ and wish to the settings for GTK+ applications you should edit ``~/.gtkrc-2.0-kde``.

 So the question becomes, what were the options in that screenshot, and are there